JayLau123/Molecular-dynamics-simulation-NVE-/README.md

 ## Overview

 Molecular dynamics simulations are an important tool for understanding dynamic processes and mechanisms on a microscopic level in various areas of chemistry, biology, and materials science.
+Besides the prediction of equili- brium properties of molecules and materials, they also offer the possibility to simulate excited states and non-equilibrium dynamics, as well as slow processes and rare events.

 Define a system as a set of N particles
 Follow the evolution of this system by integrating the equations of motion